kcelestine/aws-serverless-cloud-resume-challenge/README.md

 }
 ````

-arn:aws:iam::198516399747:role/crc-serverless-role
+> arn:aws:iam::198516399747:role/crc-serverless-role
-Now copy this arn into the github workflow and wait for the next error.
+> Now copy this arn into the github workflow and wait for the next error.

+## Step 2: